Stddefer Lock T Stdtry To Lock T And Stdadopt Look T In C++ - C++ Programming Tutorial

 What is the Std::adopt_lock_t?

-This tag type is used to indicate that the calling thread already has ownership of the lock associated with the mutex.
-When we are moving a lock from one scope to another, we usually use it for this purpose.
+This specific tag is employed to signify that the current thread already possesses the lock linked to the mutex.
+Typically, when transferring a lock from one scope to another, it is commonly utilized for this particular scenario.

 Syntax: